nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-design.rst

-of the current preamble and header field and, if so, calls ``PhyEntity::StartReceiveField ()`` for the next field, otherwise the reception is aborted and PHY is put either in IDLE state or in CCA_BUSY state, depending on whether the measured energy is higher than the energy detection threshold.
+of the current preamble and header field and, if so, calls ``PhyEntity::StartReceiveField ()`` for the next field, otherwise the reception is aborted and PHY is put either in IDLE state or in CCA_BUSY state, depending on whether a PHY-CCA.indication(BUSY) is being issued on not for the primary channel .

 The next event at ``PhyEntity::StartReceiveField ()`` checks, using the interference helper and error model, whether the header was successfully decoded, and if so,